stellar-deprecated/account-viewer/README.md

 nvm use 6
 ```

-Once you have that configured, you can run `yarn` to install deps and then start
+Once you have that configured, install deps and then start
 the project.
 Sass must be compiled targeting a specific node version, so if
 you've installed deps while running a node version other than 6, you'll need to
 `rm -rf node_modules`.

+We use yarn for dependencies.

+`yarn`

+To start the app in development mode, which will watch for changes to files, rebuild, and reload the site automatically, run the start script.

 `yarn start`

 ## Building for production

-To use production config file run the following command:
+The production build produces static files that expect to be served from an `/account-viewer/` base name.

 `yarn build`